-LEGAL NEWS ON SOIL REMEDIATION AND REHABILITATION OF FORMER INDUSTRIAL SITES
+LEGAL NEWS ON SOIL REMEDIATION AND GREEN INDUSTRY

-Legal mechanisms exist to facilitate the revitalization of these wastelands, such as the third-party-substitute mechanism introduced by the ALUR Law of 24 March 2014 and its decree of application of 18 August 2015; the change-of-use mechanism enshrined in Article L. 556-1of the Environmental Code); and private law mechanisms (servitudes, restrictions on use, insurance).
+Legal mechanisms exist to facilitate the revitalization of these brownfields, such as the "third-party-substitute" introduced by the ALUR Law on the 24th March 2014 and its decree of application on the 18th August 2015; the "change-of-use" enclosed in Article L. 556-1of the Environmental Code); and private law mechanisms (easments, restrictions on use, insurance).
 Concurrently, texts aimed at promoting the development of renewable energies and the decarbonization of industry are multiplying.

-This blog aims to make lawyers and non-lawyers aware of the (very rapid) legal developments in this new sector of activity.
+This blog aims to inform both lawyers and non-lawyers about the rapid legal developments related to these sectors of activity.

 The CLP network is a cooperative space dedicated to the recovery of brownfields and former industrial sites.Twice a year, it brings together public establisments, industrial companies, land developers, developers of renewable energy and any other companies that work in land development (insurance, notaries...).
 They discuss updates and progress in the field.